-In my scenario, Visual Studio was crashing when trying to display a WF designer.
-After attaching another Visual Studio instance to debug the crash, I found that the exception being thrown in the designer was ExecutionEngineException.
+In my scenario, [VS] was crashing when trying to display a WF designer.
+After attaching another [VS] instance to debug the crash, I found that the exception being thrown in the designer was ExecutionEngineException.
 The place it was being thrown was in an evaluation of a Code Contract (Requires<ArgumentNullException>).
 I quickly realised that I had added some code contracts into my WF design assembly but not enabled the code contract rewriter for compiling the assembly.
 Rather than throwing an ArgumentNullException for a given condition, the contract was not correctly written into the assembly and the framework threw ExecutionEngineException instead.

 The ExecutionEngineException appears to be a fairly low level exception.
 Unfortunately its use in Code Contracts is confusing because of the lack of information about what is going wrong and how the developer should fix it.